Mercedes Quesada-Embid, Associate Professor, Sustainability Studies

 Teaching and Research Interests:

 I am a strong believer in finding a functional balance between theory and practice in interdisciplinary studies.
-In the classroom, I encourage students to critically analyze current political economic systems in search for solutions toward social, economic, and ecological justice.
-An historical perspective facilitates this analysis.
+I encourage students to cultivate their critical thinking capacities in search for solutions to the many challenges our world faces.
+I see sustainability as a viable pathway toward social, economic, and ecological justice.
+An historical perspective and a transdisciplinary approach facilitates this perspective.
 My research interests gravitate toward and explore an array of eco-egalitarian and democratic concerns, in particular, the role of reciprocity and resilience as they relate to sustainability movements, and the cultural tendencies that advance or hinder them.
-Paralleling this intrigue, I continue to investigate a range of diverse topics connected to Sustainability Studies within the sciences, the social sciences, and the humanities.
+Paralleling this intrigue, I continue to investigate a range of diverse topics connected to Sustainability and Environmental Studies within the sciences, the social sciences, and the humanities.
+I am currently working with Routledge Publishing on the publication of a book based, in large part, on my dissertation research.

 In the classroom, I strive to create a respectful and comfortable atmosphere, where intellectual dialogue and collective learning abound.
 I very much enjoy teaching and working closely with my students and believe that service-learning and community engagement are essential to one’s academic experience.
 Sustainability Studies lends itself well to such creative and scholarly experiential opportunities.